hexaeight/Documentation/docs.md

-# Best Practices To Protect Authentication Tokens Generated In HexaEight Authenticator
+# Best Practices To Protect Authentication Tokens

 We outline the best practices for users to follow when using our Mobile Application so that they can safeguard themselves against malicious attacks targeted at them.